inoxlang/inox/docs/frontend-development.md

   enabling dynamic content updates in web applications without the complexity of heavy JavaScript frameworks.
 - [Inox.js](#client-side-components---inoxjs) is a **tiny** (experimental)
-  library to develop small client-side components when HTMX is not a good fit.
+  library allowing to develop small client-side components when HTMX is not a good fit.
+You can use another library if you prefer to.

 ```
 client/ ------ client side components